fenago/datascience-machine-learning/labs/lab_12.md

 So, if you want to play around with this, you know just fiddle around with it like I normally ask you to do.
 Try different multiples of the standard deviation, try adding in more outliers, try adding in outliers that aren't quite as outlier-ish as Donald Trump.
 You know, just fabricate some extra fake data there and play around with it, see if you can identify those people successfully.

-So there you have it!
-Outliers; pretty simple concept.
-So, that's an example of identifying outliers by looking at standard deviations, and just looking at the number of standard deviations from the mean or median that you care about.
-Median is probably a better choice actually, given that the outliers might be skewing the mean in and of themselves, right?
-So, by using the standard deviation, that's a good way of identifying outliers in a more principled manner than just picking some arbitrary cutoff.
-Again, you need to decide what the right thing to do is with those outliers.
-What are you actually trying to measure?
-Is it appropriate to actually discard them or not?
-So, keep that in your head!